top of page

 85%

-of cost is in device development
+of cost is in device development, additional savings in pan-disease trials

 Key Advantages